From idea to live product

 I needed an interactive wizard that held someone's hand through every single step, showed them their progress in real time, and never left them wondering what to do next.

-This case study references the 7 Levels of AI, a proficiency framework developed by LaunchReady.ai that maps how professionals progress from basic AI usage to full orchestration.
-Each level is defined by a human skill, not a technical one.
-The inline callouts throughout this document show which level a specific decision or action represents.
-A full reference is included at the bottom, or take the free assessment at assess.launchready.ai to find your level.
+This case study references the 7 Levels of AI Proficiency, the framework developed by LaunchReady.ai that maps how professionals progress from basic AI use to full orchestration.
+Inline tags throughout show which level a specific decision represents.
+Take the free assessment at assess.launchready.ai to find your own level.

 What I Built

-• A live preview panel that builds a personalized CLAUDE.md file in real time as the user answers questions
+• Live preview panel that builds a personalized CLAUDE.md file in real time as the user answers questions.

 • Save and resume via localStorage.
 Close the tab, come back later, pick up where you left off.